MikkoLuhtasaari/MikkoLuhtasaari.github.io/_posts/2020-10-11-creating-blog-posts.md

 ### Code highlighting

-You can highlight various different languages
+You can highlight various different languages.
+See examples below and the syntax from bottom of [this file](https://raw.githubusercontent.com/MikkoLuhtasaari/MikkoLuhtasaari.github.io/master/_posts/2020-10-11-creating-blog-posts.md).

 JavaScript: